Staying Mindful and Finding Financial Wellness as a Mom

 Why is mindfulness important to me as a mother?

-I want to teach my children as many good traits as I can so they can be the best version of themselves.
+I want to teach my children as many good traits as possible to be their best selves.

-Being aware of my habits and adjusting when necessary displays to my girl’s what growth looks like.
-In writing down my to-do-list, I have found my daughter wanting to write out what she will do the next day – even if it’s just “1. school.”
+Being aware of my habits and adjusting when necessary displays what growth looks like to my girls.
+In writing down my to-do list, I have found my daughter wanting to write out what she will do the next day – even if it’s just “1.
+School.”

-While making a grocery store run, my daughter asks for maybe two things throughout the whole store.
-I say no and explain why we can’t have it and we move along.
-Sharing why is important so she can process it for herself when I’m not around.
-She’s not the only one though.
-I fight the urge to grab those shiny Cookies & Crème candy bars when checking out.
-I run this same explanation to myself as I see the chocolate bar.
-I don’t need it because it’s an impulse buy.
+My daughter asks for maybe two things while joining me for a grocery store run.
+I say no and explain why we can’t have them, and we move along—sharing why is essential so she can process it for herself when I’m not around.
+She’s not the only one, though.
+When checking out, I fight the urge to grab those shiny Cookies & Crème candy bars.
+As I see the chocolate bar, I run this same explanation to myself—I don’t need it because it’s an impulse buy.

-But, it’s important that I am conscious of the things I show her through my actions.
-We all know that our kids pay more attention to what we do than what we say.
+But, I must be conscious of what I show her through my actions.
+We all know that our kids pay more attention to our actions than what we say.
 They are learning through us.

 Here are ways my family and I practice mindfulness with our finances:

-We explain in detail with our daughters as to why we can’t buy everything that’s pretty in the store.
-(No impulse buying)
+Explain to our daughters in detail why we can’t buy everything that’s pretty in the store.
+No impulse buying, remember!

-We set goals together and adjust them together as needed.
+Set goals together and adjust them as needed.

 Discuss big purchases with one another to be sure we are not making emotional purchases.

-7 ways to be Mindful with your finances at any stage of your financial journey:
+7 ways to be financially mindful at any stage of your financial journey:

-Create a budget This is a plan where you identify your income and intentional with setting the amount you will spend in each category.
+Create a budget This is a plan where you identify your income and intentionally set the amount you will spend in each category.
 You have free access to my budget sheet.

-Track expenses You can do this with a pen and paper, excel sheet, or a budget app of your choice.
-In the Navi.It app you can do all of this and accomplish your financial goals through automated savings.
+Track expenses You can do this with a pen and paper, an Excel sheet, or a budget app of your choice.
+You can do all this in the Nav.it app and accomplish your financial goals through automated savings.

-Be mindful of your debt and avoid accumulating more Before I became FREE, I listed each debt item on an excel sheet and made a specific payoff date for each.
-Seeing my debt go down motivated me to keep going and I even sacrificed other things to pay it off faster.
+Be mindful of your debt and avoid accumulating more Before I became FREE, I listed each debt item on an excel sheet and made a specific payoff date for each one.
+Seeing my debt go down motivated me to keep going, and I even sacrificed elsewhere to pay it off faster.
 YOU CAN DO IT!

-Identify wants and needs A need is something that is a necessity like food and a roof over your head.
-A want is something that is desirable but you could live without like new shoes.
+Identify wants and needs A need is a necessity, like food or a roof over your head.
+A want is something desirable that you could live without, like new shoes.

-Teach your kids healthy money habits Your babies are learning a lot, let the lesson of money come from you.
-Not only verbally but with your mindful money habits.
+Teach your kids healthy money habits Your babies are learning a lot.
+Let the lesson of money come from you, not only verbally but also with your mindful money habits.

 Get an accountability partner It’s so important to let the people in your circle know your plans and to ask them for help.
-Although financial help would be awesome, I’m referring to them helping you stay the course.
-We all need that cheerleader to cheer us on, to tell us when we are off course, and to remind us of why we are even doing this, to begin with.
+Although financial assistance would be fantastic, I’m referring to them helping you stay the course.
+We all need that cheerleader to cheer us on.
+They tell us when we’re off course and remind us why we are even doing this.

 I’m a very mindful mother NOW, but it wasn’t always that way.
 I had to be intentional with my goal of being a better me and creating a structured life for my kids.
-The way we view ourselves, take care of ourselves, and live our lives will roll into how we view other things like money.
+How we view ourselves, take care of ourselves, and live our lives will roll into how we view other things, like money.